 How These Issues Can Affect Other Systems

 Electrical stress caused by extension cords can impact circuits throughout the home.
-If circuits become overloaded, breakers may trip frequently.
-You may want to review our guide on why a circuit breaker keeps tripping to understand this connection.
+Overloaded circuits may trip breakers or cause inconsistent performance.

 When You Should Not Ignore These Signs